FrankVerdi/PypeIt/doc/tutorials/setup_gui.rst

 Handling Edge Cases
 -------------------

-**Missing calibrations**: If PypeIt cannot find certain calibration types, it will warn you in the log.
-You may need to:
-- Acquire missing calibration frames
-- Use calibrations from a different night
-- Adjust the frame type assignments

 **Multiple setups**: If you have multiple configurations but don't want to reduce all of them:
     - Only save the tabs you need
     - Close unwanted configuration tabs
     - Or run setup with the `-c` flag to pre-select specific configurations

 **Large datasets**: For very large datasets (hundreds of files):
     - The initial scan may take some time
     - Consider splitting into separate reduction directories by configuration
     - Use the log viewer to monitor progress

 Keyboard Shortcuts
 ==================